AdobeDocs/campaign-standard.en/help/administration/using/configuring-email-channel.md

 >[!NOTE]
 >
->If you have upgraded to the Enhanced MTA, DKIM (DomainKeys Identified Mail) email authentication signing is done by the Enhanced MTA.
+>Once upgraded to the Enhanced MTA, DKIM (DomainKeys Identified Mail) email authentication signing is done by the Enhanced MTA.
 DKIM-signing by the native Campaign MTA will be turned off within the **[!UICONTROL Domain management]** table as part of the Enhanced MTA upgrade.
 >
 >For more on the Adobe Campaign Enhanced MTA, refer to this [document](https://helpx.adobe.com/campaign/kb/campaign-enhanced-mta.html).